vmware/powershell-module-for-vmware-cloud-foundation-power-management/docs/documentation/functions/Get-VamiServiceStatus.md

 ## Synopsis

-Returns the status of the service on a vCenter Server instance.
+Returns the status of a specified service on a vCenter instance.

 ## Syntax